Ankr-network/ankr-docs/docs/Game/Unreal/getting-started/01-connect-unreal.md

 #### STEP THREE

-If Login via MetaMask is required to authenticate the session.
-A connection request is sent to metamask with `uri` as a deeplink.
+If login via MetaMask is required to authenticate the session, a connection request is sent to metamask with `uri` as a deeplink.

 ```cpp
 FPlatformProcess::LaunchURL(recievedUri.GetCharArray().GetData(), NULL, NULL);